About the Journal

 When the four components in the review process are fulfilled, then the article will be continued to be reviewed by the reviewer through the editor.
 The substances review process is done by two reviewers in Double-Blind Peer Review.
 The reviewer can give his recommendation such as:

 - Accept Submission: the article is accepted to be published without having revision in substances.

 - Revision Required: the article with minor revision, the article is sent to the Author to be revised (when the Author has sent the revision, the article can be accepted to be published)

 - Resubmit for Review: the article with major revision.
-After revision is done by the Author, the article is resubmitted to the reviewer to be reviewed again ( maximum of three times resubmit), If the article is not quite right in substance after the fourth review, the reviewer is allowed to give a recommendation as Decline Submission.
+After revision is done by the author, the article is resubmitted to the reviewer to be reviewed again ( maximum of three times resubmit), If the article is not quite right in substance after the fourth review, the reviewer is allowed to give a recommendation as Decline Submission.

-- Resubmit Elsewhere: in substance, the article is considered as less suitable and suggested to be submitted to other journals.
+- Resubmit Elsewhere: in substance, the article is considered less suitable and suggested to be submitted to other journals.

 - Decline Submission: the article is rejected by the reviewer(considered less suitable to be published in the journal).